eukaryote/denominate/README.txt

 HISTORY

  * Aug.
-15, 2008: version 0.5; updated tests to use QuickCheck2 (no longer works with QuickCheck1), added README.txt, uploaded to Hackage.
+15, 2008: version 0.4.2; updated tests to use QuickCheck2 (no longer works with QuickCheck1), added README.txt

  * Nov.
-07, 2007: version 0.4.1; changed exposed module from Denominate to System.Denominate
+07, 2007: version 0.4.1; changed exposed module from Denominate to System.Denominate (uploaded to hackage)

  * Nov.
 07, 2007: version 0.4; includes support for GHC 6.8 (in addition to 6.6), requires Cabal >= 1.2